thecreation/assets-manager/README.md

 ## Registries
 Assets manager can work with different package manager like **npm**, **bower**.
 It Also can use custom folders.

 Just defined the registries in the manifest.json.
-The **npm** and **bower** are supported by default, you don't need defined them again.
+The **npm** and **bower** are supported by default, you don't need define them again.

 ```js
 "registries": {